nnn-dev/code2code/README.markdown

     Hello ${name}!!!

+Contents of ListParams.ftl:

+    Print vars => name=${name}

 Contents of params.ftl:

     name=World

 Contents of templates.ftl:

     templates/HelloWorldTemplate.txt.ftl=src/destinationPath/HelloWorld.txt

+Contents of postactions.ftl

+    templates/ListParams.ftl

 # Usage

 <strong>Installing generators:</strong> just create a folder named "generators" at the root of your project, and place your generators there.

-<strong>Running generators</strong>: The plugin adds a “Generate…” option to your project context menu (right-click menu).
+<strong>Running generators</strong>: The plugin adds a " Generate... " option to your project context menu (right-click menu).
 Run it, choose one of your installed generators, set its parameters, and the plugin will generate the files to the right place.

 See it in action here: [Quickly cruding with code2code plugin and VRaptor2](http://elsethenif.wordpress.com/2009/06/12/quickly-cruding-with-code2code-plugin-and-vraptor2/).

 # Installation

-Current version is 0.10.4, tested against Eclipse Kepler SR1.
+Current version is 0.10.5, tested against Eclipse Kepler SR1.

 You can install it from the [Update Site](http://nnn-dev.github.com/code2code/updatesite)